dankuck/dankuck.github.io/_posts/2020-05-09-trumans-map-2-making-your-beliefs-pay-rent.md

 I did not see her again.
 She moved away, and no one knew where.

-After the first murder, the only thing that made the rest weird was that I kept solving them and they kept happening.
+I don’t think about the other murders much.
+After the first one, the only thing that made the rest weird was that I kept solving them and they kept happening.
 Up until the year when I’d had enough -- of murders and of everything -- and I started to break the system.